-When corporations pay less than they should, public services suffer and ewe all are forced to pay more.
-When corporations shift profits offshore to avoid taxes, they also shift funds which should be available to pay workers decent wages. .
-All contribute to rising inequality and undermine economic development.
+When corporations pay less than they should, public services suffer and we all are forced to pay more.
+When corporations shift profits offshore to avoid taxes, they also shift funds which should be available to pay workers decent wages.
+All contribute to rising inequality, as well as undermine economic development.

 “Profit shifting drives down wages”

-Despite the incredible importance, one of the major reasons for the absence of public debate is that corporate tax is often portrayed as overly technical or something that doesn’t affect most people.
+Despite its incredible importance, corporate tax is not often publicly discussed, and one of the major reasons for the absence of public debate on the subject is that corporate tax is often portrayed as overly technical or something that doesn’t affect most people.
 The lack of information stymies the debate – and the lack of debate means that information is even less available.

 I believe that we need to make tax dodging a moral issue – an issue of human rights.